section-engineering-education/engineering-education/content/articles/a-look-at-some-bootstrap-examples/index.md

 - The grid system is easy to use - Bootstrap has a friendly grid system for developing responsive websites.

 ### Prerequisites
-To follow along with this tutorial, you need to have some basic knowledge on [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) and [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS).
+To follow along with this tutorial, you need to have the following:
+- Basic knowledge of [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) and [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS).
+- An IDE installed, preferably [Visual Stusio Code](https://code.visualstudio.com/).

 ### Getting started!
 Bootstrap was developed to help speed up the development of responsive websites.
 Many companies and projects around the world use Bootstrap